zcaceres/easy-agent/README.md

 - **Simple**: There's too much plumbing and setup in vanilla AI SDKs.
 You spend more time parsing JSON than iterating on your agent.
 - **Typescript First**: TS > Python if you're already working in web apps.
 - **Minimal**: You only need two concepts to make an awesome AI Agent: Agents and Tools.
 This package hides everything else and focuses on a good experience with those two concepts.
-- **Fast Time to First Prompt**: Get an AI agent running in a few lines of code so you can focus on making the agent better, not other disctractions.

 ## Features